paulrleary/Fiolab_Aquaria/README.md

 **Folders and files in repository:**
-*TankControllerCode* contains the Arduino code for the Tank Controller units and *TankControllerShield* contains the Eagle schematic files and a parts list for the custom shield. *MasterArduinoCode* contains the Arduino code for the Master Arduino unit and *MasterArduinoShield* contains the Eagle schematic files and a parts list for the custom shield.
+*TankControllerCode* contains the Arduino code for the Tank Controller units and *TankControllerShield* contains the Eagle schematic files and a electronic parts list for the custom shield. *MasterArduinoCode* contains the Arduino code for the Master Arduino unit and *MasterArduinoShield* contains the Eagle schematic files and an electronic parts list for the custom shield. *GeneralPartsList* is the list of additional parts used in the system.